ADHD/ ADHD/ ADS/ ADD: What is the difference?

 There is also criticism of the frequency with which Ritalin is prescribed.
-Some argue that it is overprescribed and that there are better alternative treatment options.
-Others question whether ADHD is overdiagnosed and whether Ritalin might be prescribed too quickly and carelessly, particularly to children and adolescents.
+Some argue that it is prescribed too often and that there are better alternative treatment options.
+Others in question whether ADHD is overdiached and whether Ritalin may be prescribed too quickly and lightly, especially to children and adolescents.

 Ritalin - effects and long -term consequences

-- 08/14/2020 - Researchers analyze the effects of Ritalin on the developing brain - UFRGS | Universidade Federal do Rio Grande do Sul (http://www.ufrgs.br/english/the-university/news/researchers-analyze-the-effects-of-ritalin-on-the-developing-brain ).
-To mimic the situation of chronic use in childhood, scientists injected methylphenidate into rats from 15 to 45 days of age.
-This period would be humanely equivalent to that of children taking Ritalin.
-What did they observe?
-An increase in inflammatory parameters, changes in oxidative stress and amino acid profile, and a decrease in ATP levels - molecule known as the cells' energy currency, responsible for storing energy.
-There was also a loss of astrocytes and neurons in the hippocampus, a cerebral structure that is an important part of the limbic system (this unit is responsible for emotions and social behavior and takes on a fundamental role in storing short and long-term memory).
+- 14.08.2020 - Researchers analyze the effects of Ritalin on the developing brain - UFRGS | Universidade Federal Do Rio Grande Do Sul (http://www.ufrgs.br/english/the-university/news/researchers-analyze-the-effects-of-ritalin-on-the-developing-brain ).
+In order to imitate the situation of chronic consumption in childhood, scientists injected methylphenidate in rats from 15th to the 45th day of life.
+This period would correspond in human terms to those of children who would take Ritalin.
+What have the scientists observed?
+An increase in inflammatory parameters, changes in the oxidative stress and the amino acid profile and a decrease in the ATP levels - molecule known as the energy currency of the cells, which is responsible for storing energy.
+In addition, there was a loss of astrocytes and neurons in the hippocampus, a cerebral structure that is an important part of the limbic system (this unit is responsible for emotions and social behavior and takes on a fundamental role in storing short and long-term memory).

-- There are also other indications on the package insert:Ritalin and depression-what scientists say (zentrum-der-gesundheit.de)
+- There are other information on the package insert:Ritalin and depression-what scientists say (Zentrum-der-gesundheit.de)

 Non-drug treatments for ADHD: